alters-mit/magnebot/doc/manual/magnebot_controller/movement.md

 By default, the Magnebot will stop moving or turning if:

-- The Magnebot will start moving if any of its joints, wheels, or magnets collides with any object or any other Magnebot.
+- Any of its joints, wheels, or magnets collides with any object or any other Magnebot.
 - If the previous action resulted in a collision and this action is the same "type".
 For example, if `move_by(8)` returns `ActionStatus.collision`, then `move_by(1)` will immediately return `ActionStatus.collision`; the Magnebot won't actually move on this second action.

 ```python